Colorado

 Right to Opt Out of Targeted Advertising and Profiling

-Consumers can opt out of processing for targeted advertising purposes and profiling that produces legal or similarly significant effects.
-This right extends to automated decision-making that could affect access to employment, financial services, housing, insurance, or education.
+Consumers can opt out of processing for targeted advertising and out of profiling that produces legal or similarly significant effects.
+This covers automated decision-making that could affect access to employment, financial services, housing, insurance, or education.

 How to Exercise These Rights

 If a controller denies a request, it must provide instructions for appealing the decision.
-If the appeal is also denied, the controller must inform the consumer of how to file a complaint with the Colorado Attorney General.
+If the appeal is also denied, the controller must inform the consumer how to file a complaint with the Colorado Attorney General's office.

 Universal Opt-Out Mechanism

-One of the CPA's most distinctive features is the universal opt-out mechanism (UOOM) requirement.
-Since July 1, 2024, businesses subject to the CPA must honor opt-out signals sent through recognized universal mechanisms.
+One of the CPA's most distinctive features is the Universal Opt-Out Mechanism (UOOM) requirement.
+Since July 1, 2024, businesses subject to the CPA must honor opt-out signals sent through mechanisms recognized by the Colorado Attorney General.

-- Honor GPC signals for opting out of personal data sales and targeted advertising
+- Honor GPC signals as an opt-out from personal data sales and targeted advertising

-- Explain UOOM request processing procedures in their privacy policy
+- Describe their UOOM request-processing procedures in their privacy policy

-- Follow the Privacy CG technical specification for implementation
+- Follow the Privacy CG technical specification for GPC implementation

-- A UOOM must not unfairly disadvantage any specific controller
+- Ensure the UOOM does not unfairly disadvantage any specific controller

 Sensitive Data Protections

-The CPA places heightened protections on sensitive data.
-Controllers must obtain affirmative, opt-in consent from consumers before collecting or processing any sensitive data category.
-Broad terms of service acceptance, hovering, pausing, or interacting with content generally does not qualify as consent.
+The CPA requires controllers to obtain affirmative, opt-in consent before collecting or processing any sensitive data category.
+Broad terms-of-service acceptance, hovering, pausing, or otherwise interacting with content does not constitute valid consent.

 | Category | Description |